 Where to Stay: See above recommendations for Granada.

-Get the best view of Nicaragua’s most iconic church
+Get the best view of Nicaragua’s most iconic church.

 Where to Stay: See above recommendations for Granada.

-Try the local food
+Try the local food.

 Also, if you like lobster, this is one of the cheapest places in the world to eat it!

-Swim in a natural spring on Isla de Ometepe
+Swim in a natural spring on Isla de Ometepe.

 El Ojo de Agua is a natural swimming hole on the stunning Isla de Ometepe, an island composed of two volcanoes in the middle of Lake Nicaragua.

 Where to Stay: I didn’t make it to Ometepe – I blame the beautiful Corn Islands for holding me captive for two weeks – but I’ve heard to skip Moyogalpa, the port city.
 Instead, try to find accommodations in Altagracia, Balgue, or Mérida on Ometepe.

-Hike Nicaragua’s toughest volcano, Concepción
+Hike Nicaragua’s toughest volcano, Concepción.

 At 5,282 feet or 1,610 meters, altitude is not what’ll get you here: it’s the sheer steepness of the incline, muddiness of the paths, and relentlessness of the Nicaraguan sun.

 It is illegal to hike either volcano without a guide, and with good reason – people have lost their lives trying.
 A guide will cost you around $50-70 for a day hike.

-See a Pacific sunset
+See a Pacific sunset.

 Whether you watch the sun sink into the ocean from the chilled out beach town of Las Peñitas, the surf mecca of Popoyo, or the party city of San Juan del Sur, you can’t go wrong with that view.

-Check out a traditional craft market in Masaya
+Check out a traditional craft market in Masaya.

 Where to Stay: Masaya is easy enough to get to by chicken bus from Granada, but if you’d like to stay and get a more local experience, there are lots of affordable places to lay your head at night in Masaya.
 The best-reviewed guesthouse in town is Hostal Casa San Miguel.

-Ride a chicken bus
+Ride a chicken bus.

-If you haven’t taken a chicken bus, I don’t think you get to say that you’ve been to Nicaragua.
 The humble chicken bus will take you virtually anywhere you need to go in this country for a song – I never paid more than $2 for a single journey, and often less than $1.
-These are converted American schoolbuses tricked out to the nines with distinctly Jesus-y vibes.
-Enterprising locals swarm the bus at every stop, selling sodas, tajadas, enchiladas (which are basically empanadas with salad), cakes, coffee, you name it.
-It doesn’t get more Nicaragua than that.

-Important Safety Notes:
+Important Safety Notes

 Mosquitos: Nicaragua has a tropical climate with mosquitos year-round, particularly in the rainy season.
 Zika, dengue fever, malaria, and chikungunya have all been reported there.

-Pay attention to your belongings, especially on public transit, and I recommend purchasing a backpack with locking zippers if you chose to carry a daypack.
+Pay attention to your belongings, especially on public transit, and I recommend this anti-theft backpack with locking zippers if you chose to carry a daypack.